 The answer to “Can breast implants be downsized?” is a definite yes.

-An experienced Boston plastic surgeon can help you downsize your breast implants – while helping you keep the generally improved body shape that those implants offer.
+An experienced Boston breast augmentation surgeon can help you downsize your breast implants – while helping you keep the generally improved body shape that those implants offer.

 However, breast implant replacement is not quite as simple as just “swapping out” implants.

 About one in four cosmetic surgery patients who receive breast implants will require or will seek out some type of revisionary cosmetic surgery within the first ten years.

 In fact, and for reasons that are explained below, a replacement or “downsizing” operation is sometimes more surgically complicated than the original breast augmentation procedure, and of course, the details will be different for every patient.

 What Will You Need To Consider Before Downsizing?

 Here is what you will need to keep in mind if you decide to downsize your breast implants:

 1. You will have more options to choose from with a second procedure.